-Chair, OCGC Board of Directors Date of Initial Appointment to OCGC Board of Directors: July 2014 End of Current Term: July 2017
+Chair, OCGC Board of Directors

+Date of Initial Appointment to OCGC Board of Directors: July 2014 End of Current Term: April 2018

-Jeff Kehoe was previously with Difference Capital Inc. and was Managing Partner and General Counsel until April 2014.
-He has over a decade of experience overseeing the Canadian Capital Markets as Director and Vice-President of Enforcement at the Investment Industry Regulatory Organization of Canada (IIROC).
+Jeff Kehoe is currently the Director of Enforcement at the Ontario Securities Commission.
+Prior to joining the OSC, he was Managing Partner and General Counsel at Difference Capital Inc. He has over a decade of experience overseeing the Canadian Capital Markets as Director and Vice-President of Enforcement at the Investment Industry Regulatory Organization of Canada (IIROC).

 Prior to IIROC, he served as a Crown Attorney and Department of Justice Crown Counsel.
 Mr. Kehoe has a Bachelor of Laws degree from the University of Windsor, a Juris Doctor degree from the University of Detroit Mercy, a Master of Laws degree specializing in securities law from Osgoode Hall Law School, a Certified Regulatory and Compliance Professional certificate from Wharton University of Pennsylvania and has received securities regulation training from Harvard.

 He currently serves on both private and public boards including charitable non-profit organizations.
-He recently completed the Rotman Institute Corporate Directors program (ICD.
+He completed the Rotman Institute Corporate Directors program (ICD.
 D).